What is the Effective Annual Rate (EAR)?

 - i = nominal rate or the given annual rate of interest

-Effective Annual Rate Formula (in case of continuous compounding) = ei – 1
+Effective Annual Rate (in case of continuous compounding) = ei – 1

-Hence, calculation of Effective annual rate depends on two factors:
+Hence, the calculation of the Effective annual rate depends on two factors:

 - The nominal rate of interest